Honda Vamos

 The Honda Vamos is a leisure vehicle originally produced by Japanese automaker Honda from 1970 to 1973, and reintroduced again as a trim level of the Honda Acty microvan starting in 1999.
-Its name, "Vamos", is Spanish language for "let's go".
+Its name, "Vamos", is Spanish and Portuguese for "let's go".

 1970-1973

-Available as a kei truck, it was based on the Honda TN360.
-The Vamos used a 354 cc 2-cylinder, mid mounted, air-cooled, overhead camshaft gasoline engine shared with the Honda TN360, N360, and the Z360.
+Technically speaking a kei truck, the Vamos leisure vehicle was based on the Honda TN360.
+Introduced in November 1970, the Vamos used a 354 cc 2-cylinder, mid mounted, air-cooled, overhead camshaft gasoline engine shared with the Honda TN360, N360, and the Z360.
+Its official name was actually "Vamos Honda"; meaning "let's go, Honda" in Spanish.
 The Vamos was a competitor at the time to the Suzuki Jimny and the Daihatsu Fellow buggy.
-According to the article for this vehicle at Japanese Wikipedia, only 2,500 were sold.
-Honda had hoped the popularity of the Honda Dax minibike with its off-road image would be associated with the Vamos.
-Because of the installation of the spare tire on the front of the vehicle and the sound from the air-cooled engine, it had a Volkswagen Type 2 reputation but because of the open cabin design, it wasn't very popular due to a lack of four-wheel drive.
+Honda had hoped the popularity of the Honda Dax minibike with its off-road image would be associated with the Vamos, and had planned on a monthly production rate of 2,000 units.
+Because of the installation of the spare tire on the front of the vehicle and the sound from the air-cooled engine, it had an appearance somewhat similar to the Volkswagen Type 2.
+There are no doors; instead, it offered swing-out guard rails to keep the occupants secure.
+The Vamos' open cabin design and lack of four-wheel drive combined to make it a slow seller.

-The Vamos was available with an optional and removable rear seat, whereas the Vamos was known as the Vamos 2 or the Vamos 4, for its ability of passenger capacity.
-It was also available with lap only seat belts for all passengers.
+The Vamos was available with an optional and removable rear seat, being marketed as the Vamos 2 or the Vamos 4 depending on its passenger capacity.
+It featured lap belts only for all passengers.
 The convertible top was easily and quickly removed as needed.
-Due to the open cab configuration, all instrumentation and switches were both water- and dust proof.
-It used a MacPherson strut front suspension and a De Dion tube with half leaf springs in the back.
+Due to the open cab configuration, all instrumentation and switches were both water- and dust proof, while there was a locking glove compartment for a measure of secure storage.
+The Vamos used a MacPherson strut front suspension and a De Dion tube with half leaf springs in the back.
+The engine produces a claimed 30 PS, enough to propel the Vamos to a top speed of 90 km/h.

+With new safety standards looming, which could hardly be met by the Vamos without a significant redesign, production was discontinued in March 1973.
+In spite of Honda's lofty original sales targets, only 2,500 examples were built in total.